 Our sales have been historically denominated in U.S. dollars.
 An increase in the value of the U.S. dollar relative to the currencies of the countries in which our end customers operate could impair the ability of our end customers to cost-effectively integrate our SoCs into their devices which may materially affect the demand for our solutions and cause these end customers to reduce their orders, which would adversely affect our revenue and business.
 We may experience foreign exchange gains or losses due to the volatility of other currencies compared to the U.S. dollar.
 A significant portion of our solutions are sold to camera manufacturers located outside the United States, primarily in Asia.
-Sales to customers in Asia accounted for approximately 91% of our total revenue in fiscal year 2016.
-Sales to customers in Asia accounted for approximately 90% and 88% of our total revenue for the three and six months ended July 31, 2016, respectively.
+Sales to customers in Asia accounted for approximately 91% of our total revenue for the three and nine months ended October 31, 2016, respectively.
 Because most of our end customers or their ODM manufacturers are located in Asia, we anticipate that a majority of our future revenue will continue to come from sales to that region.
 Although a large percentage of our sales are made to customers in Asia, we believe that a significant number of the products designed by these customers and incorporating our SoCs are then sold to consumers globally.
+In addition, if in the future we sell products or purchase inventory in currencies other than the U.S. dollar, our exposure to foreign currency risk could become more significant.